Melaku05/Portfolio-setup-and-mobile-version-skeleton/README.md

 # Hello Microverse

-> This is just simple project where i learn how to use GitHub
+> This is just mobile first home page project

 ## Built With